-National Grid (the Company) would like to welcome you to the Rhode Island Renewable Energy Growth Program (RE Growth Program).
-The RE Growth Program seeks to make it easy and attractive to install solar photovoltaic (PV) systems at the homes and businesses of National Grid's customers.
-An applicant (Applicant) to the RE Growth Program may be a solar developer or a National Grid customer.
+National GridRhode Island Energy (the Company) would like to welcome you to the Rhode Island Renewable Energy Growth Program (RE Growth Program).
+The RE Growth Program seeks to make it easy and attractive to install solar photovoltaic (PV) systems at the homes and businesses of National Grid'sRhode Island Energy's customers.
+An applicant (Applicant) to the RE Growth Program may be a solar developer or a National GridRhode Island Energy customer.